Merzasphor/MWSE/docs/source/types/tes3activeMagicEffect.md

 ### `magnitude`

+*Read-only*.
 The unresisted magnitude of the magic effect, that is the magnitude before resistance attributes are applied.
 This is always an integer number.
 To find the actual applied magnitude, you must check the magic effect instance.

 **Returns**: